Hirak78Das/TaskManagementRESTAPI/docs/README.md

 - **MySQL Connector JAR**
   Download the MySQL Connector JAR file to enable Java to connect to the MySQL server.
   Download from the [MySQL Connector/J page](https://dev.mysql.com/downloads/connector/j/).
 Choose the "Platform Independent" version.

-  Note: Delete the JAR file currently included in this project to avoid version conflicts.
+Note: Delete the JAR file currently included in this project to avoid version conflicts and put your jar file in the lib/.

-Note: This project does not use Maven or Gradle for building the program.
-All dependencies are managed manually.

 ### **Run Application**: